TomographicImaging/CIL/docs/source/optimisation.rst

       \min_{x} f(Kx) + g(x) = \min_{x} \sum f_i(K_i x) + g(x)

+where :math:`f_i` and the regulariser :math:`g` need only be proper, convex and lower semi-continuous ( i.e. do not need to be differentiable).
-by passing a sampler (e.g. of the CIL Sampler class) each iteration considers just one index of the sum reducing computational cost.
+Each iteration considers just one index of the sum reducing computational cost.
 For more examples see our [user notebooks]( https://github.com/vais-ral/CIL-Demos/blob/master/Tomography/Simulated/Single%20Channel/PDHG_vs_SPDHG.py).

 .. autoclass:: cil.optimisation.algorithms.SPDHG